 What is the legal definition of domestic violence in California?

-This section defines domestic violence for the purposes of getting a domestic violence protective order.
+This section defines domestic violence for the purposes of getting a domestic violence restraining order (DVRO).

-- Threatens or harasses you - either in person or through phone calls, emails, etc.;
+- threatens or harasses you - either in person or through phone calls, emails, or other methods;

-Note: If the acts of the abuser do not fit in this definition or if you do not have the specific relationship with the abuser that is mentioned above, you may still be eligible for a Civil Harassment Order.
-If you are elderly or a dependent adult, you may qualify for a protective order if you are being physically abused, neglected, financially abused by anyone or deprived of needed care by your custodian (caretaker).
+If the acts of the abuser do not fit in this definition or if you do not have the specific relationship with the abuser that is mentioned above, you may still be eligible for a civil harassment order.
+If you are elderly or a dependent adult, you may qualify for a protective order if you are being physically abused, neglected, financially abused by anyone or deprived of needed care by your custodian.
 See Restraining Orders to Prevent Elder or Dependent Adult Abuse for more information.